 Kantishna, the Heart of Denali

-Kantishna is the farthest point in Denali Park reachable by road, and it’s the closest you can get to the base of Denali without hiking or flying in.
-Denali Park Road, which meanders 92 miles through Denali National Park, dead ends in Kantishna Valley, a remote location of the park with only a few lodges mixed in among tall trees and secluded wilderness.
-The cabins and lodges of Kantishna Roadhouse rest on the banks of Moose Creek, crystal-clear stream that gently flows through the valley.
+Kantishna is the farthest point in Denali Park and is the closest you can get to the base of Denali without hiking or flying.
+The Denali Park Road, which meanders 92 miles through Denali National Park, dead ends in Kantishna Valley, a remote location of the park with only a few lodges mixed in among tall trees and secluded wilderness.
+Kantishna Roadhouse rest on the banks of Moose Creek, a crystal-clear stream that gently flows through the valley.
 The remote location of Kantishna makes it a true escape for your vacation.
 Established in 1905, Kantishna served as a gold mining town before becoming part of Denali National Park.
 You can expect a true taste of Alaska during your stay in Kantishna, as it is truly the heart of Denali National Park.

 The modern Kantishna Roadhouse lodge is a contemporary facility with all the amenities you’ll need for a comfortable escape in Alaska.
-The lodge is fitted with a modern kitchen and dining area, and your stay at Kantishna Roadhouse includes meals throughout your stay.
+The lodge is fitted with a modern kitchen and dining area, and your stay at Kantishna Roadhouse is all inclusive.
 The cabins at Kantishna Roadhouse are cozy & comfortable, providing a quiet and pleasant place to sleep after a day exploring Denali or relaxing around Kantishna.
-The Roadhouse is also the only lodging option in Kantishna with a full-service bar and saloon.
 The surrounding wilderness and all-inclusive accommodations make Kantishna Roadhouse a premier choice for lodging in Denali National Park.